jwareservices/Jware-Objectbase/README.md

 THIS ARCHIVE/REPO HASN'T BEEN TOUCHED IN YEARS, BUT I'D LIKE TO GET BACK TO IT AGAIN.
 THE IDEA IS SIMPLY TOO BUILD IT FOR FUN.
 IT'S A GREAT CONCEPT AND ONE THAT I MAY PORT TO C++.

+SO I'M REALLY NOT SURE WHAT STILL WORKS OR DOESN'T BUT ANYONE IS WELCOME TO MESS WITH IT.
+ALSO THE BENCHMARKS IN MAIN() AT THE BOTTOM OF MOST OF THE FILES ARE ALL IN MILLISECOND NNOT SECONDS.

 The test classes **ObjectBase** and **ObjectBaseTestGui** run in console and graphical mode respectively.
 They should be fairly self explanatory to use.
 The console version is no longer in build, but it works for simple testing, there may be errors thrown too as I'm now working on the GUI based test.